qri57i/rdocs.vampirewars.io/index.md

 In the following pages you will be presented with the components and rules of the game.
 You will understand the mechanism of the economy as well as how you can benift from it.

+### Get ready

-### Get ready to immerse yourself into the mystical world of the vampires.
+Get ready to immerse yourself into the mystical world of the vampires.

 Make use of the buttons at the end of each page to slow travel to the next or use the left sidebar to fast travel through the story and the game rules of this world.
 After you feed yourself with the information, continue to "Get Started" for the basics.